North Carolina Court Records

 However, third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability cannot be guaranteed.

-How To Put Money On Jail Inmates Book In North Carolina?
+How To Put Money in Inmates' Books in North Carolina?

-North Carolina inmates may receive funds in commissary accounts.
-Friends and family may deposit funds into these accounts via electronic transfers, in person, by phone, and by mail.
-The NCDPS partners with third-party services to receive deposits on behalf of inmates.
+North Carolina inmates receive funds in commissary accounts.
+Friends and family may deposit funds into these accounts via electronic transfers, in person, by phone, and by mail—the NCDPS partners with third-party services to receive deposits on behalf of inmates.

 JPay,